damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 ```
 What does include the documentation of manufacturing sequences and instructions?

-  1. Name of related machine of each each step
+  1. Name of related machine of each step
   2. Describing step by step sequence of the machining process
     - Machine
     - Type of operation